erikwastaken/promptline-cpp/README.md

 ### zsh
 Add the following to your .zshrc and replace [path/to/powerline-cpp/executable] with the corresponding path.
-If you a prompt on the right-hand side is not desired, simply leave out the RPS1 line.
+If a prompt on the right-hand side is not desired, simply leave out the RPS1 line.
 ```zsh
 function powerline_precmd() {